 Balance transfer offer – a phrase you’ll likely come across when shopping around for a new credit card… but what does it even mean?
-Why would someone opt for a card that offers zero percent interest on balance transfers over a card that offers points towards a vacation?
+Why would someone opt for a card that offers 0% interest on balance transfers over a card that offers points toward a vacation?

 In a nutshell, those who are strapped for cash may want to jump at the opportunity to transfer the balance on their current credit card to another card at a lower interest rate.

 Here are the top two reasons why you’d want a credit card with a low balance transfer rate.